Settlement Agreement Solicitors

 A settlement agreement is usually offered by an employer because the employer does not want to run the risk of a claim in the Employment Tribunal.

-In deciding whether you should sign the settlement agreement offered or seek to negotiate for a better deal there are various factors you should consider.
+In deciding whether you should sign the settlement agreement offered or seek to negotiate for a better deal there are various factors to consider.
+We use our experience to guide you on the considerations.

 Key points on settlement agreements

-- Must be mutually agreed – you cannot be forced to sign a settlement agreement.
+- The settlement agreement must be mutually agreed – you cannot be forced to sign a settlement agreement.

-- Redundancy? – settlement agreements are commonly used where redundancy situations arise but can also be offered in many other situations such as where a grievance has been raised, disciplinary action is pending or there is a general breakdown in relations between employer and employee.
+- Settlement agreements can cover any work place situation – settlement agreements are commonly used where redundancy situations arise but can also be offered in many other situations such as where a grievance has been raised, disciplinary action is pending or there is a general breakdown in relations between the employer and employee.

 - Can employees ask for a settlement agreement? – employees can suggest a settlement agreement but should think very carefully and seek legal advice before doing so.

-- What types of claims, if any, could you bring against the employer if you reject the settlement agreement? – what are the prospects of success?
+- What types of claims, if any, could you bring against the employer if you reject the settlement agreement? – we always look at the prospects of success for you if you are considering negotiation.

-- What are your future employment prospects? – if you are likely to get a new job quickly or already have another job lined up this impacts what you could claim if you reject the agreement or are unrealistic in seeking to negotiate more money.
+- What are your future employment prospects? – if you are likely to get a new job quickly or already have another job lined up this impacts what you could claim if you reject an offer made.

-- Tax issues – if the settlement agreement is not drafted properly you may be paying extra tax and tax payable on payments made on termination of employment is not always straightforward.
+- Tax issues – if the settlement agreement is not drafted properly you may be paying more tax than should be paid.

 - References – you will not be entitled as of right to a reference from the employer if you sign a settlement agreement.
 Agreed forms of reference are often part of the negotiations.